-This initiative provides technical assistance (TA) and/or capacity building to solve a specific challenge or barrier to advancing healthy housing.
-Successful applicants receive the following:
+This initiative provided technical assistance (TA) and/or capacity building to solve a specific challenge or barrier to advancing healthy housing.
+Successful applicants received the following:

 - One site visit (if needed) from NCHH staff to provide in-person TA and support;

 - Opportunity to participate in four “learning network” webinars with other program participants.
-These meetings provide targeted trainings, highlight relevant opportunities for healthy homes, and share new research.
+These meetings provided targeted trainings, highlighted relevant opportunities for healthy homes, and shared new research.

 The City of Rockford is working to broaden their community’s capacity to address healthy homes by making most strategic use of a variety of programs, including weatherization, Community Development Block Grant (CDBG) rehabilitation, lead abatement, and others.
 Additionally, the City of Rockford is seeking to expand their knowledge of additional resources and strategies to address healthy homes.
 NCHH TA will support the City of Rockford in developing a community wide approach to targeting, leveraging and blending resources to support healthy homes efforts in their community.

 Community Development Corporation of Long Island, Inc. – Centereach, NY: